Feeling Myself (Nicki Minaj song)

 "Feeling Myself" is a song by rapper Nicki Minaj featuring Beyoncé from Minaj's third studio album, The Pinkprint (2014).
-It was written by Minaj, SZA, Beyoncé, and Hit-Boy and produced by the latter two.
+It was written by Minaj, SZA, Beyoncé, and Hit-Boy and produced by Hit-Boy with additional vocal production by Beyoncé.
 "Feeling Myself" is a hip hop song backed by a West Coast synth, driving bass and drums.
-It spent 20 weeks on the Billboard Hot 100 making it the longest charting non-single by a female rapper.

 Background and recording

 In May 2014, Minaj's manager Gee Roberson contacted her to inform her that Beyoncé wanted a remix of "Flawless" on which she would be featured.
 Following this, Beyoncé sent Minaj a new version of the song she wanted and told Minaj, "I want you to be you.
 I don't want you to hold back."
 Minaj agreed to do the song with her and in return Beyoncé would be featured on The Pinkprint.
 Singer-songwriter SZA was enlisted to co-write parts of the song.
 She was called and later went to the studio to meet and work with the song's producer, Hit-Boy.
-During the studio session, SZA wrote the song's lyrics whilst Beyoncé and Hit-boy produced it.
+During the studio session, SZA wrote the song's lyrics whilst Hit-boy produced it.

 According to Minaj's audio engineer, Aubry "Big Juice" Delaine, when Minaj first heard the beat, she was "crazy" about it.
 The final mixing took place around November 2014, right before the album had to be handed in.
 Delaine recalls, "it was crunch time.
 Hit-Boy, on the spot, added those hard 808 drums in the middle of the song."
 The song was then sent over to Beyoncé and her engineer Stuart White for her full vocals, with White ending up mixing the song.
 Delaine said when they sent the song back, "that's when Beyoncé put her sauce on it and all of her extra vocals.
 We listened to that and knew that song was out of here".